grindstaffhl/capstone/README.md

   'Form' => Collective\Html\FormFacade::class,
   'Html' => Collective\Html\HtmlFacade::class,
   ```
+4. Navigate to the .env file in Sublime.
+You will change the DB_DATABASE to capstone and DB_USERNAME and DB_PASSWORD to root.

-4. Lastly, you will configure the MAMP database in your database.php file under the config folder.
+5. Lastly, you will configure the MAMP database in your database.php file under the config folder.
 ![image](mysqldrivers.png)

 You have now congifured your Laravel files to communicate with MAMP.
 To run the capstone folder you downloaded from the repository, navigate to the capstone folder in your command line and execute the following command: